grucloud/grucloud/packages/modules/k8s/aws-load-balancer/README.md

-# AWS Load Balancer Controller for Kubernetes
+# GruCloud Module for the AWS Load Balancer Controller on Kubernetes

 Integrate the [Aws load balancer controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/) with GruCloud.